HFG43/Enumerable/README.md

 # 📖 Enumerable <a name="about-project"></a>.

-**Enumerable** is a first project usign Ruby to practice use of methods and apply best practices while creating a morse decoder.
+**Enumerable** is a project usign Ruby to practice use of methods, class and modules, and apply best practices and Ruby styles while using Enumerable methods.

 ## 🛠 Built With <a name="built-with"></a>